srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

 - You can create a TODO for somebody else, or you can create a Upsource comment / review or Github bug, depending on how important the issue is
 - If the TODO is general, e.g., anybody can fix it, then you can avoid to put a name.
-This should not be abused since it creates a culture when people don’t take responsibility for their mistakes.
+This should not be abused since it creates a culture when people don't take responsibility for their mistakes.
 - You can use P1, P2 to indicate if the issue is critical or not.
-E.g., P0 is the default for saying this is important, P1 is more of a “nice to have”.
+E.g., P0 is the default for saying this is important, P1 is more of a "nice to have".
   ```python
   # TODO(Sergey): P1 This can be implemented in pandas using a range generation.
   ```